Burglar Alarms & Home Security Systems

-How to Plan and Install an Security Alarm
+How to Plan and Install a Home Security Alarm System

 PART 1

-An Security alarm system monitors and detects unauthorised entry to properties – homes and businesses alike – and alert the property owner or authorised third parties to an intrusion.
-For electrical installers, the ability to offer customers the opportunity to have a protection system installed in their properties at the same time that other electrical work is carried out, can generate a lucrative additional revenue stream.
+A home security alarm system monitors and detects unauthorised entry into properties – both homes and businesses – and alerts the property owner or authorised third parties to an intrusion.
+For electrical installers, offering home security systems and house security alarm systems alongside existing electrical work can create a valuable additional revenue stream.

-Only around 10% of residential properties in the India are protected by an security alarm system, so by introducing security alarm installation to your services, you could significantly grow your business and profits.
+Only around 10% of residential properties in India are protected by a home security security system.
+Adding alarm systems for homes to your services can significantly grow your business and profits.

 Did you know?